How a Simple Change Helped a Golf GM Consistently Shave Four Strokes Off His Game

 For golfers, the last four or five holes often feel like a battle.
 No matter how the course is laid out, those final holes tend to play tougher, leaving players scrambling to salvage their score.
-This isn’t just a theory—it’s something Dave Bisbee, former GM of Seven Canyons Golf Club in Sedona, Arizona, saw firsthand when Seven Canyons went through a complete course renovation and re-routing of holes for a more balanced and enjoyable experience.
+This isn’t just a theory—it’s something Dave Bisbee, former GM of Seven Canyons Golf Club in Sedona, Arizona, saw firsthand when Seven Canyons went through a complete course renovation.

 And as Dave looked at his own scorecards, he realized the data backed up his suspicions: On average, he was one-over-par on the final four holes every round.